wxy20850606/wxy20850606.github.io/content/posts/2025/11/awakening_beauty.md

 - which foods cause heaviness
 - what inflames my skin
 - what drains energy
+- when it craves protein

 This is not discipline — this is **body intelligence**.

-My body simply rejects what harms it.
+My body simply rejects what harms it
+and asks for what helps it.

 ### Sensitivity to Energy Dynamics
 Now I can feel within seconds: